TraxDinosaur/MysticWizardBot/README.md

 ## Credits

-This bot was created by [Your Name] and is powered by the magical enchantments of the Wizarding World!
+This bot was created by TraxDinosaur and is powered by the magical enchantments of the Wizarding World!